-Equine therapy is a mode of therapy that incorporates horses into the therapeutic process.
+Equine coaching is a mode of therapy that incorporates horses into the therapeutic process.
 Covenant House New Jersey recently began a partnership with The Bergen Equestrian Center to offer this treatment option to our young people.
 The benefits are establishing healthy boundaries and developing a sense of personal control, self-care, safety, and empowerment in interpersonal relationships.
 Our youth can gain awareness of self and others, boundaries, trust, relationships, emotional regulation, problem-solving, teamwork, and communication skills.
 They also become more aware of their responses to fear, stress, disappointment, pressure, and anger and develop new skills to self-regulate these responses.

 The successes so far have been remarkable!